 Researchers have also found that acupuncture is effective, but recommend making sure that you find a reputable provider through the National Certification Commission for Acupuncture and Oriental Medicine.

 Again, if you don’t want to head out to see an acupuncturist, you can DIY until things ease up a bit.
-Try an acupressure mat, which is inspired by acupuncture.
-While it may look sinister and something you’d only wish on your worst enemies, its unique design actually hits thousands of acupressure points at once, resulting in natural pain relief and relaxation.
+Try an acupressure mat.
+While it may look rather sinister, the mat’s unique design actually hits thousands of acupressure points at once, resulting in natural pain relief and relaxation.

 It’s recommended to lay on the mat for up to 20 minutes a day.
 If that sounds unbearable, try working yourself up bit by bit.
 You can also adjust the intensity of the treatment by adding layers of fabric between you and the mat, or you can opt for bare skin for a stronger effect.
 While most users experience pain at first, as it subsides, many report their body loses tension and starts to feel more relaxed.

-Detoxing is another cure that comes up frequently on Google searches and Pinterest boards.
+Detoxing is another cure that comes up frequently on internet searches.
 However, experts warn that the body has its own methods of detoxing, and the efficacy of detox diets and other regimens is doubtful.

 “The human body can defend itself very well against most environmental insults and the effects of occasional indulgence,” an article from the Harvard Medical School explains.
 “If you’re generally healthy, concentrate on giving your body what it needs to maintain its robust self-cleaning system — a healthful diet, adequate fluid intake, regular exercise, sufficient sleep, and all recommended medical check-ups.

-“If you experience fatigue, pallor, unexplained weight gain or loss, changes in bowel function, or breathing difficulties that persist for days or weeks, visit your doctor instead of a detox spa,” it adds.
+“If you experience fatigue, pallor, unexplained weight gain or loss, changes in bowel function, or breathing difficulties that persist for days or weeks, visit your doctor instead of a detox spa,” the article adds.

-If you’re wondering when back pain is bad enough to see a doctor — or if you can tough it out with home treatment — you’re not alone.
-The Centers for Disease Control found that lower back pain affects about a third of all women and a quarter of all men, but a survey by the American Physical Therapy Association found that 31 percent of men acknowledged when their condition affects work compared to 20 percent of women.
+The Centers for Disease Control reported that lower back pain affects about a third of all women and a quarter of all men, but a survey by the American Physical Therapy Association found that 31 percent of men acknowledged when their condition affects work compared to 20 percent of women.
 The same APTA survey found that 37 percent do not seek professional help for back pain relief.